 In October 2010, the Sumatra earthquake and tsunami killed more than 500 people and displaced more than 20,000.
 Less than three years later, SurfAid returned to Mentawai Islands and Nias to check how the initial help had evolved.

-The Mentawai Islands offer some of the best surf spots in the entire planet.
-As a surfer's dream destination, it delivers the most incredible wave riding experiences of a lifetime.
+The Mentawai Islands offer some of the best surf spots on the entire planet.
+As a surfer's dream destination, it delivers the most incredible wave-riding experiences of a lifetime.

 When the 2010 Mentawai tsunami hit the region, SurfAid answered with health care facilities for pregnant women and children under five, work in malaria, water and sanitation, and emergency preparedness.

 The question is: how have the Mentawai Islands recovered from the disaster in less than three years?
 Filmmakers Michael Lawrence and David Kruta traveled to the spot and captured the evolution into a new film.

 "While seeing some of the most heart-wrenching images of my life, I also experienced such a great camaraderie; a sense of perseverance emanated from the people there," Lawrence says.